Frequently Asked Questions

 A prenuptial agreement is a legal document between two people who will be married.
 The document needs to be drafted and signed before marriage.
 A prenup is designed to protect both parties in the event of divorce.

 The length of the divorce process can vary depending on the individual issues surrounding the divorce.
-In most cases, it will take a minimum of three months from the time the petitioner files for divorce before a judge signs the divorce decree, making it final due to Utah’s 90-day waiting period.
+In most cases, it will take a minimum of one month from the time the petitioner files for divorce before a judge signs the divorce decree, making it final due to Utah’s 30-day waiting period.
 Divorces that are contested, or that have several complex issues to be resolved, will often take additional time.

 Divorces in Utah can be no-fault divorces or fault divorces.
 The grounds for divorce determine which type it will be.
 In most cases, couples seek a no-fault divorce because the process is simpler, faster, and less expensive.